 There is great value in providing metrics to management on the utilization of library resources.
 To be a truly modern library, you need to be able to access and analyze real-time data about your online subscriptions and library services and how they are being utilized.
-With many ERM tools on the market, if your firm doesn’t already have one in place, the 2018 budget may be the time to consider such an investment.
-While the upfront expense might seem significant, presenting the purchase to management in a Business Case and showing Return on Investment that the ERM will provide can go far to help management better understand the value of the purchase.
+With many Electronic Resource Management (ERM) tools on the market, if your firm doesn’t already have one in place, the 2018 budget may be the time to consider such an investment.
+While the upfront expense might seem significant, presenting the purchase to management in a business case and showing return on investment that the ERM will provide can go far to help management better understand the value of the purchase.

 Key benefits and capabilities of ERMs:

-Utilize Password Management tools to make it easy for users to hop onto databases by having their passwords pre-populated and allow users instant access to firm-wide resources without them having to type in a password
+Utilize password management tools to make it easy for users to hop onto databases by having their passwords pre-populated and allow users instant access to firm-wide resources.

 Identify the top users of online resources to inform them of database enhancements and additional training.

 Analyze usage, allowing the library to market any under-utilized online resources.